-Nine consults with senior management of the key business units in the Nine Group, in particular those set out in item 2 of this Statement to increase the awareness of modern slavery risks and in the design of additional measures to the risk in our operations and supply chains
+Nine consults with senior management of the key business units in the Nine Group, in particular those set out in item 2 of this Statement to increase the awareness of modern slavery risks and in the design of additional measures to the risk in our operations and supply chains.

 The Nine Group generally obtains goods and services from suppliers who are reputable, substantial commercial entities.
 Nine has often dealt with those suppliers over many years which provides Nine with confidence in the quality of their operations.
-As a Supplier Code of Conduct is rolled out, Nine intends that suppliers will have a contractual obligation to comply with it.